hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 * We can save that function as a module in a separate file, and load that module into the main program
 * `import statement` allows you to use the code of a module at your current program file

+## 8.6.1 Importing a Saved Module You Just Created
 By saving the function in a separate file, we can **hide the detail** of the code, and focus on **a higher logical layer**
 * It also allows you to use the function repeatedly
 * Plus, you can share the module with different programmers instead of sharing the whole program file